coding-wani/database-super-josefina/README.md

 ## Overview

-This repository contains the complete database schema, TypeScript type definitions, and query templates for a modern issue tracking system similar to Linear/Jira.
+This repository contains the complete database schema, TypeScript type definitions, and query templates for a modern issue tracking system.
 It's designed as a **private repository** separate from the main application to protect database structure and maintain clean separation of concerns.

 ## 🏗️ Repository Structure